x64dbg/x64dbgbinja/README.md

 ## Installation

-Clone this repository in your Binary Ninja plugin directory.
+From the Plugins Menu, select "Manage Plugins".
+Search for "x64dbgbinja" and click the "Install" button.

 ## Menu options

-### Import x64dbg database
+### Import database

 Import comments/labels from an uncompressed x64dbg JSON database in Binary Ninja.

 Symbols for imported functions and or library functions can be overwritten via the "Overwrite X" entries in Settings.

-### Export x64dbg database
+### Export database

 Export comments/labels to a JSON database that can be loaded by x64dbg.